Various factors to boost metabolism fall apart when you use them in isolation.

 8. Muscle Up

 Even when you’re not moving, your body burns calories.
 Resistance training is important.
 Individuals with lean muscle mass have a greater resting metabolic rate.
-Muscle burns about six calories per day, whereas fat burns just two calories per day.
+Muscle burns about six calories daily, whereas fat burns just two calories daily.
 Over time, a slight difference adds up.
 Muscles throughout your body are engaged after a strength exercise session.

 9. Workout Harder

 Aerobic exercise doesn’t develop large muscles, but it boosts the metabolism after a workout.
 The trick is to push.
 High-intensity exercise raises the resting metabolic rate more than low-or moderate-intensity activity.
-Try a more strenuous gym class or jog in brief spurts on your average stroll to get the advantages.
+Try a more strenuous gym class or jog briefly on your average stroll to get the advantages.

 10. Snack Wise